-You can then create a strategy that goes beyond just ranking for target terms but also aligns with the business as a whole.
+You can then create a strategy beyond just ranking for target terms but also aligning with the business.

-When creating an SEO strategy, SEO managers will spend a solid amount of time on audience research.
+When creating an SEO strategy, SEO managers will spend much time on audience research.

-By researching your audience, you get a better understanding of the target market and what particular pain points they are trying to solve.
+By researching your audience, you better understand the target market and what particular pain points they are trying to solve.

 You can then evaluate how your business can help with these issues.

-SEO managers perform regular keyword research to find the best search terms to target as part of their SEO strategy.
+SEO managers perform regular keyword research to find the best search terms to target for their SEO strategy.

 This process tends to involve the use of several third-party software.
 These tools provide the monthly search volume for keywords and how difficult they are to rank for.

-During keyword research, an SEO manager will analyze the current ranking competition to get a better understanding of the search intent for a keyword.
+During keyword research, an SEO manager will analyze the current ranking competition to understand the search intent for a keyword better.
 This will clarify what type of content Google prefers to rank for that search term.

 SEO managers must incorporate off-page SEO into an SEO strategy otherwise it is hard to rank for competitive keywords.

 The most common and effective form of off-page SEO is link building.
-When you are able to get plenty of high-quality backlinks to your website, you can quickly boost your domain’s authority.
+When you can get plenty of high-quality backlinks to your website, you can quickly boost your domain’s authority.

-SEO managers spend time creating a link building strategy to find relevant websites to get links from.
+SEO managers create a link-building strategy to find relevant websites to get links from.

-This can involve scanning competitor backlink profiles to find opportunities or doing some manual research for opportunities in your industry.
+This can involve scanning competitor backlink profiles to find opportunities or manually researching opportunities in your industry.

-SEO managers oversee a team of SEO professionals that are responsible for executing the various tasks needed to bring the SEO strategy to life.
+SEO managers oversee a team of SEO professionals responsible for executing the various tasks needed to bring the SEO strategy to life.

 This can include SEO specialists as well as content writers.
 It can also include developers if technical changes are needed for the site.